 Robotic Vacuums + Mops – Even though my grandmother is still mobile enough to keep the house clean, I love thinking about the energy that a robotic vacuum on a schedule could save her.

-Smart Thermostat – Set the smart thermostat on a schedule, allow caretakers and seniors to control it from a smartphone, and set up IFTTT (“if this happens, then do that”) rules to automatically adjust temperature based on sunlight, time of day, or whether or not someone is home.
+Smart Thermostat – Set the smart thermostat on a schedule, allow caretakers and seniors to control it from a smartphone, and set up IFTTT (“if this happens, then do that”) rules to automatically adjust temperature based on sunlight, time of day, or whether someone is home.

 Smart Lighting – Smart lights (or regular lights plugged into smart outlets) make it easy to turn all lights off at the end of the night, set the lights on a schedule, or even control them with voice commands if you have a digital assistant, such as the Amazon Echo, connected to your smart hub.
 You can automate lighting through smart light bulbs or with smart light switches.